-NORCROSS, GEORGIA: - American Megatrends (AMI), a global leader in BIOS and UEFI firmware, BMC and server management firmware solutions, backplane control chips and much more, is pleased to announce support for BIOS passwords to be stored in the TPM NVRAM via new Aptio® V UEFI Firmware eModule.
+NORCROSS, GEORGIA: - AMI, a global leader in BIOS and UEFI firmware, BMC and server management firmware solutions, backplane control chips and much more, is pleased to announce support for BIOS passwords to be stored in the TPM NVRAM via new Aptio® V UEFI Firmware eModule.

 System security is typically considered in terms of layers of security.
 Most end-users have a password or PIN to gain access into their operating system.
 This is considered the most basic form of system protection.
 However, this type of protection does not stop a malicious user from booting the system using another operating system loaded onto an external storage device such as a USB drive.

 BIOS passwords offer a stronger layer of system protection; having a BIOS password along with a proper Boot Order setting offers superior protection as it can raise the barrier against a malicious user from booting the system from external storage devices.
 This does not, however, stop a bad actor from physically opening the system and resetting the BIOS to its default settings.
 If the BIOS password is disabled by default, then the system can be infiltrated.

 As more individuals begin to experiment with defeating BIOS passwords, the traditional method of storing the BIOS password weakens.
 BIOS passwords are not stored in plain text; they are hashed and stored in system NVRAM.
 This method is easy for system manufacturers to implement and offers a good level of security because passwords are not saved in the clear.
 Yet anyone can read system NVRAM - and an attacker can easily employ a Dictionary Attack, which is simply attempting to guess the password until a match is found.